dacarlin/bagel-protocol/production.md

 1. Record the number of colonies on your transformation plate
 2. Add kanamycin solution to Terrific Broth to make a batch of growth media for all of your mutants.
 Make enough for one extra culture
-3. Aliquot 5 mL growth media to a Falcon tube
+3. Aliquot 5 mL growth media to each 50 mL Falcon tube
-1. Using a pipet, carefully scrape a single colony from the plate and dip in the growth media in the Falcon tube, and pipet up and down a few times
+1. Using a pipet, carefully scrape a single colony from the plate and dip in the growth media in the Falcon tube, and pipet up and down a few times to inoculate the culture
-2. Repeat for the other plates
-5. Seal the cultures with tube seals
+5. Seal the cultures with tube seals (if needed, cut them into small squares first)
 6. Incubate with shaking at 37 C for 24 hours

 ### Tips and tricks